nakuwa23/student_finance_tracker-nakuwa23/README.md

 The toggle displays a moon icon when light mode is active and a sun icon when dark mode is active.
 The button uses `aria-pressed` for accessibility.

-If the theme doesn't appear to change visually, make sure you are serving the app over HTTP (see Quick Start section) and that `styles/main.css` includes the `html.dark` overrides (it does by default in this repo).
+If the theme doesn't appear to change visually, make sure you are serving the app over HTTP and that `styles/style.css` includes the `html.dark` overrides.

 ## Keyboard Shortcuts

 The following keyboard shortcuts are available throughout the application:

-**Navigation Shortcuts**
+**Keyboard Navigation**

 Press `/` to focus the search input.